Toni Lamond

-Toni Lamond AM (born as Patricia Lamond Lawman; 29 March 1932) is an Australian former vaudevillian, cabaret performer, singer, actress, dancer, comedian, writer and television and radio personality.
-She had a successful career spanning over 80 years, both locally and internationally including in the United Kingdom and United States.
+Patricia Lamond Lawman AM (29 March 1932 – 29 November 2025), known professionally as Toni Lamond, was an Australian vaudevillian, cabaret performer, singer, actress, dancer, comedian, writer and television and radio personality.
+She had a successful career spanning over eight decades, both locally and internationally, including in the United Kingdom and United States.

-Lamond, who comes from a family involved in the performing arts, started her career as a child actor vaudeville/variety entertainment aged ten and was the first woman in the world to host a midday show.
-The second was her younger half-sister Helen Reddy.
+Lamond, who came from a family involved in the performing arts, started her career as a child actor in variety entertainment aged ten and was the first woman in the world to host a midday show; the second was her younger half-sister Helen Reddy.

-Alongside her showbiz contemporaries Jill Perryman and Nancye Hayes, Lamond has been called one of the three grand dames of Australian musical theatre, and in her prime a talent that could rival Doris Day.
+Alongside her showbusiness contemporaries Jill Perryman and Nancye Hayes, Lamond was called one of the three grand dames of Australian musical theatre, and in her prime a talent that could rival Doris Day.

-Biography
+Life and career

 Early life

-Lamond was born in Sydney, New South Wales, Australia on 29 March 1932 to actress and comedian Stella Lamond (1909-1973) and actor father Joe Lawman, as Patricia Lamond Lawman.
-She learned to tap dance at 8 and began her professional career aged 10 when she sang on the radio while touring with her vaudevillian parents in variety shows.
+Lamond was born in Sydney, New South Wales, Australia, on 29 March 1932, to vaudevillian, actress and comedian Stella Lamond (1909–1973), who appeared in guesting parts in early TV shows like Homicide and Bellbird and actor father Joe Lawman.
+She learned to tap-dance at 8 and began her professional career aged 10 when she sang on the radio while touring with her vaudevillian parents in variety shows.